 The U.S. Congress, the Organization for Economic Co-operation and Development (the "OECD") and other government agencies in jurisdictions in which we do business remain focused on the taxation of multinational corporations.
-The OECD, which represents a coalition of member countries, including the U.S., is contemplating changes to numerous longstanding tax principles, including ensuring all companies pay a global minimum tax and expanding taxing rights of market countries.
-Because the timing of implementation and the specific measures adopted will vary among participating countries, significant uncertainty remains regarding the impact of these initiatives and their implementation could adversely affect our business or financial results.
+The OECD, which represents a coalition of member countries, including the U.S., is contemplating changes to numerous longstanding tax principles, including ensuring all companies pay a 15% global minimum tax through the enactment of Pillar Two Model Rules ("Pillar Two") and expanding taxing rights of market countries.
+Pillar Two is expected to be applicable to us beginning January 1, 2024; however, the timing of implementation of Pillar Two rules at the local country level is uncertain.
+The specific Pillar Two measures requiring adoption will vary among participating countries.
+Significant uncertainty remains regarding the implementation and impact of these initiatives, which could adversely affect our business or financial results.